PierreAdrienDelisle/pred-fit_iot_lab_collecte-de-donnees-auto/README.md

 ## Collaboration

-This work was the result of a collaboration between 3 entities:
+This work was the result of a collaboration between four entities:

  - Inria Lille
  - FIT IoT Lab